First, let me tell you the two amazing facts of the Jetpack WordPress plugin.

-The downtime monitoring feature from Jetpack monitors your site and notifies you via email whenever there is a downtime.
+The downtime monitoring feature from Jetpack monitors your site and notifies you via email whenever there is downtime.

-Not just that, it keeps on monitoring and sends you emails reminding you that your site is still down.
+Not just that, it keeps on monitoring and sending you emails reminding you that your site is still down.
 Finally, once your site is back online – Jetpack sends yet another confirmation email – informing you that your site is online again!

-As a part of Jetpack review, now we should discuss about its pros and cons.
+As a part of the Jetpack review, now we should discuss its pros and cons.
 Actually, above mentioned all those features are the pros of Jetpack.
 Now, we will make a short list of those features.

 When you are running a big WordPress website, you should check the pricing plan of Jetpack pro.
 Using a pro version of the Jetpack WordPress plugin, you can unveil some more exciting features like automatic security scan, automatic backup, easy restore, and a few more.